-ITEM 14 PUBLIC EXHIBITION - UNSOLICITED PROPOSALS POLICY
+ITEM 8 POST EXHIBITION - UNSOLICITED PROPOSALS POLICY

 The Unsolicited Proposals policy applies to all approaches made to Council from a Proponent with a proposal to deal directly with Council, in circumstances where Council has not requested the approach.
 This may include proposals to build and/or finance infrastructure, provide goods or services, or undertake a major commercial transaction.
 The Policy has been reviewed as part of a regular timetable of reviews under the policy framework.
+The Policy was placed on exhibition in August 2023 and is now recommended to Council for adoption.